All-Hands-AI/OpenHands/evaluation/swe_bench/README.md

 # SWE-Bench Evaluation with OpenDevin SWE-Bench Docker Image

-The documentation for this section is currently **under construction** and is expected to be completed and merged to `main` within the week.
-Subscribe to [this pr](https://github.com/OpenDevin/OpenDevin/pull/1468) to track its progress.
+This folder contains evaluation harness we built on top of the original [SWE-Bench benchmark](https://www.swebench.com/) ([paper](https://arxiv.org/abs/2310.06770)).
+We create [a fork of SWE-Bench](https://github.com/OpenDevin/OD-SWE-bench.git) mostly build on top of [the original repo](https://github.com/princeton-nlp/SWE-bench) and [containerized](#opendevin-swe-bench-docker-image) it for easy evaluation.

 ## OpenDevin SWE-Bench Docker Image

-In [OpenDevin-SWE-Bench fork](https://github.com/OpenDevin/OD-SWE-bench.git), we try to pre-build the **testbed** (i.e., code of the repository we want the agent to edit) AND the **conda environment**, so that in evaluation (inference) time, we can directly leverage existing environments for effecienct evaluation.
+In [OpenDevin-SWE-Bench fork](https://github.com/OpenDevin/OD-SWE-bench.git) (mostly from [original repo](https://github.com/princeton-nlp/SWE-bench) with some fixes), we try to pre-build the **testbed** (i.e., code of the repository we want the agent to edit) AND the **conda environment**, so that in evaluation (inference) time, we can directly leverage existing environments for effecienct evaluation.

 **We pack everything you need for SWE-Bench evaluation into one, gigantic, docker image.** To use it: